ZebidahM/PLP-Vibecoding-hackathon-2.0/README.md

-# 🎉 Evently — Book Trusted Hospitality Professionals Online
+# 🎉 Smart Events — Book Trusted Hospitality Professionals Online

-**Evently** is a mobile-first web platform that connects clients with trusted, verified professionals in the hospitality industry — from event planners and chefs to caterers, ushers, photographers, and more.
+**Smart Events** is a mobile-first web platform that connects clients with trusted, verified professionals in the hospitality industry — from event planners and chefs to caterers, ushers, photographers, and more.

 ---

 ## 🚀 Project Overview

-Planning an event should be exciting, not stressful. **Evently** simplifies the process by letting users:
+Planning an event should be exciting, not stressful. **Smart Events** simplifies the process by letting users:

 - 🔍 **Find** experienced service providers near them
 - 📅 **Book** based on real-time availability